mashemat/mashemat.github.io/_pages/publications.md

 permalink: /publications/
 title: "Publications"
 ---
 Below is a selection of my research work.
 Feel free to explore the links for more information.
-You can find a full list of publication <a href="asset/publist.pdf" target="_blank">here</a>.
+You can find a full list of publication [t](/asset/publist.pdf) <a href="/asset/publist.pdf" target="_blank">here</a>. <a href="/asset/publist.pdf" download>Download the PDF</a>

 ---